-Your prospects don’t care about you initially, they only care about ‘What’s In It For Me’ WIIFM), so your messaging needs to feel like your talking to them directly, so make sure your copywriting is focused on your prospects and written in their language using words that they would use.
+Your prospects don’t care about you initially, they only care about ‘What’s In It For Me’ WIIFM), so your messaging needs to feel like you talking to them directly, make sure your copywriting is focused on your prospects and written in their language using words that they would use.
 Don’t use tech jargon.
 Don’t talk about your business so much, instead make it all about how you can help them.

 How will I BENEFIT from your offer?

 When presenting a product, let your prospects know how they will benefit from your product or service.
 Don’t focus on the features initially.
 Show them how they will benefit from purchasing your product or service.
 Features are things like: Size, weight, what they get, the deliverables.
 Benefits are things like: It will save them time, They will look amazing, Their friends will be envious, etc.

 Do you have PROOF that your solution works?